ROCm/hipSOLVER/docs/reference/dense-api/helpers.rst

 These are helper functions that control aspects of the hipSOLVER library.
 They are divided into the following categories:

-* :ref:`compat_initialize` functions used to initialize and cleanup the library handle
+* :ref:`dense_initialize` functions used to initialize and cleanup the library handle
-* :ref:`compat_stream` functions provide functionality to manipulate streams
+* :ref:`dense_stream` functions provide functionality to manipulate streams
-* :ref:`compat_gesvdj_info` functions provide functionality to manipulate gesvdj parameters
+* :ref:`dense_gesvdj_info` functions provide functionality to manipulate gesvdj parameters
-* :ref:`compat_syevj_info` functions provide functionality to manipulate syevj parameters
+* :ref:`dense_syevj_info` functions provide functionality to manipulate syevj parameters

-.. _compat_initialize:
+.. _dense_initialize:

 Handle set-up and tear-down
 ===============================